Rawblocky/geoguessr-controller-support/README.md

 # Issues

+- "Face North" button only works if you have either "Classic" or "Classic & Modern" compass enabled
-You are currently unable to pan the map during the results screen
+- You are currently unable to pan the map during the results screen

 # Troubleshooting